ai4os/ai4-docs/source/howtos/train/standard.rst

 5. Test and export the newly trained model
 ------------------------------------------

 Once the training has finished, you can directly test it by clicking on the ``predict`` POST method.
-For this you have to kill the process running deepaas, and launch it again.
+For this you have to kill the process running DEEPaaS, and launch it again.

 .. code-block:: console